 Buy Black is a Chrome extension that promotes black-owned businesses by offering alternative suggestions to online shoppers.

-People like information, soft nudges, and the freedom to make their own choices.
+Our designs were driven by the insight that people like information, soft nudges, and the freedom to make their own choices.

 At the grocery store, Good Earth guides users to the aisle where the items on their grocery list are located.
 For each item, the app uses AR to present alternative options as well as eco-friendly recommendations.

-If I had more time...
+If we had more time...